RhetTbull/photos_time_warp/README.md

                             was taken but the timezone was missing or wrong and you want to adjust the timezone while preserving the photo's time.
 See also --timezone.
-  -a, --add-to-album ALBUM  When used with --compare, adds any photos with
+  -a, --add-to-album ALBUM  When used with --compare-exif, adds any photos with
                             date/time/timezone differences between Photos/EXIF
                             to album ALBUM.
 If ALBUM does not exist, it will be created.